 In my attempts to recreate the crêpes parmentier from Paris, I lacked some of the tools one would use in a restaurant devoted to the dish.

 If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker.
 It even includes a wooden spreader, just like they use in a professional setup.
+Alternatively you can use a large nonstick pan and just purchase crêpe spreaders on their own.
 You can also purchase a simple crêpe pan if you desire something that requires less storage space.

-With this recipe you should yield about 8 galettes with a 10-inch diameter.
-Please keep in mind that similar to when making pancakes, the first one or two may not turn out as pretty as the rest of the batch.
+With this recipe you should yield about 8 galettes with a 8-to-9-inch diameter.
+Please keep in mind that similar to when making pancakes, the first one may not turn out as pretty as the rest of the batch.

 How to make the buckwheat crêpe batter